-- In December 2012, the government established the Headquarters for Japan's Economic Revitalization within the cabinet to formulate necessary economic policy measures and growth strategies, aiming to revitalize the Japanese economy, breaking it away from the prolonged yen appreciation and deflation.
+- 1. In December 2012, the government established the Headquarters for Japan's Economic Revitalization within the cabinet to formulate necessary economic policy measures and growth strategies, aiming to revitalize the Japanese economy, breaking it away from the prolonged yen appreciation and deflation.
 In January 2013, the government established the Industrial Competitiveness Council under the auspices of the Headquarters, with the mandate to deliberate on growth strategies and their implementation, which would strengthen Japan's industrial competitiveness and business activities abroad.
-Based on the discussions in the Council, and at a meeting of the Headquarters, the Prime Minister, in his role as the chief of the Headquarters, instructed the Minister for Financial Services to coordinate with other relevant ministers and consider, with the aim of promoting the sustainable growth of companies, principles for a wide range of institutional investors to appropriately discharge their stewardship responsibilities1. - 2.
+Based on the discussions in the Council, and at a meeting of the Headquarters, the Prime Minister, in his role as the chief of the Headquarters, instructed the Minister for Financial Services to coordinate with other relevant ministers and consider, with the aim of promoting the sustainable growth of companies, principles for a wide range of institutional investors to appropriately discharge their stewardship responsibilities24. - 2.
 The Cabinet approved in June 2013 the Japan Revitalization Strategy, which defines the growth strategy, or "the third arrow" of the economic policy of the current administration.
 The Strategy states that "principles (the Japanese Version of the Stewardship Code) for institutional investors to fulfill their fiduciary responsibilities, e.g. by promoting medium-to long-term growth of companies through engagements," that is, "the principles for a wide range of institutional investors to appropriately discharge their stewardship responsibilities, with the aim of promoting sustainable growth of investee companies, through constructive dialogue with them" should be discussed and drafted by the end of the year. - 3.
 Implementing the instruction by the Prime Minister and the Strategy, the Financial Services Agency established the Council of Experts on Japan's Stewardship Code in August 2013.

-After this month, Tthis Council met six times after August, and it produced discussed and developed "Principles for Responsible Institutional Investors" (Japan's Stewardship Code) on February 26, 2014.
-Before finalizing the Code, the Council published an exposure draft both in Japanese and English and received valuable suggestions from 26 individuals/entities to the Japanese draft and 19 individuals/entities to the English translation.
-Taking these suggestions into account, this Council reviewed and finalized the Code. - 4.
+After this month, this Council discussed and developed "Principles for Responsible Institutional Investors" (Japan's Stewardship Code) on February 26, 2014. - 4.
 Thereafter, the Follow-up Council of Experts concerning Japan's Stewardship Code and Japan's Corporate Governance Code (hereafter, "the Follow-up Council"), established jointly by the Financial Services Agency and the Tokyo Stock Exchange, publicized an opinion statement entitled "Effective Stewardship Activities of Institutional Investors" in November 2016 in order to enhance the effectiveness of corporate governance reform based on this Code and the Corporate Governance Code (effective on June 1, 2015, and revised on June 1, 2018).
+In response to the opinion statement, the Council of Experts on the Stewardship Code was convened, and the Code was revised on May 29, 2017.